Fun Things to Do in Legian that are Family-Friendly

 Themed Attractions

-But if you’ve come with the kids and or hubby I imagine they are going to get bored with shopping pretty quickly, so distract them all with some fun-themed Bali attractions.
+But if you’ve come with the kids and/or hubby, I imagine they will get bored with shopping pretty quickly, so distract them all with some fun-themed Bali attractions.
 Now there are plenty of things to do throughout Bali, but locally here’s what to do in Legian and nearby.
+There are two themed tourist attractions in Legian, three in Kuta and two in Seminyak

 The other attraction is Pandora Experience where you have 120 minutes to work out the labyrinth of clues to escape.
 This one will be great for tweens and teens.